-The accompanying condensed consolidated financial statements have been prepared in conformity with U.S. generally accepted accounting principles ("GAAP"), consistent in all material respects with those applied in our Annual Report on Form 10-K for the fiscal year ended July 31, 2017, filed with the Securities and Exchange Commission ("SEC") on September 7, 2017.
+The accompanying condensed consolidated financial statements have been prepared in conformity with U.S. generally accepted accounting principles ("GAAP"), consistent in all material respects with those applied in our Annual Report on Form 10-K for the fiscal year ended July 31, 2018, filed with the Securities and Exchange Commission ("SEC") on September 13, 2018.
 Our condensed consolidated financial statements include our accounts and our wholly owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.

 Our condensed consolidated financial statements are unaudited, but include all adjustments of a normal recurring nature necessary for a fair presentation of our quarterly results.
 We have made estimates and judgments affecting the amounts reported in our condensed consolidated financial statements and the accompanying notes.
 The actual results that we experience may differ materially from our estimates.
-Certain prior-period amounts have been reclassified to conform to current-period presentation.